Opening Ceremony and Plenary Session

 09:00 AM - 09:30 AM

-Jong-Shinn Wu, Director General, Taiwan Space Agency (TASA) (Taiwan)
+Jong-Shinn Wu, Director General, Taiwan Space Agency (Taiwan)

 Clayton P. Turner, Associate Administrator (acting), Space Technology Mission Directorate, NASA Headquarters (United States)